Huyc1998/DRS-VGG/README.md

 # DRS-VGG
-This project shares the DRS-VGG model we proposed in the paper An end-to-end deep learning approach for Raman spectroscopy classification and the processing method and dataset used.
+This project shares the DRS-VGG model we proposed in the paper An end-to-end deep learning approach for Raman spectroscopy classification and the dataset used.